This is very informative and invaluable to a lay person who wanted to know what i was thinking about purchasing. Thank you. busybete7

 Learn something new every day More Info... by email

 Straddling the fence between the real and created in the world of turquoise is reconstituted turquoise.
 It does contain real turquoise, but also contains resins and occasionally dyes.
 Some versions have additions like pyrite, which help to make the turquoise stones and beads that are reconstituted look more real.
 Furthermore, it can be attractive, but buyers should know what they’re getting.
-Selling reconstituted turquoise as whole turquoise is frowned upon, though the practice does occur.
+Selling turquoise that's been reconstituted as whole turquoise is frowned upon, though the practice does occur.

 The Ancient Egyptians made reconstituted turquoise, in slightly different form, about 4000 years ago.
 Actually, they weren’t using turquoise, but they created what is called faience when they pounded quartz into a paste, which was then dyed and heated to create what appeared to be turquoise.
 This method was later adapted to make use of imperfect and small true turquoise scraps.